We all love a bargain. Whether man or woman, we all want to affordably dress better.

 It's a known fact that fast fashion companies' production facilities are located in developing countries.

-To keep costs low, these companies will hire low-cost labor from China, Bangladesh, India, and Indonesia, among other developing countries.
-However, these employees are forced to work for long hours in dangerous environments and meager pay.
+To keep costs low, these companies will hire low-cost labor.
+These employees are forced to work for long hours in dangerous environments and meager pay.

 According to an Oxfam study, 90% of Bangladesh textile workers cannot afford enough food for themselves and their families.
 And it's not only Bangladesh workers; low pay is common among fast fashion companies.